olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 #### Operation input
-Operations accept a wide range of input types, such as strings, numbers and byteArrays.
+Operations accept a wide range of input types, such as strings, numbers, byteArrays and ArrayBuffers.
 For most cases, you can throw any input type at an operation and it will deal with it.

 If the given input to an operation is not the operation's input type, it will attempt to convert the input before operating on it.
 For example, `toBase32`'s input type is `byteArray`, so if you input a string, it converts that string into a byte array before running the operation.

 Files from `fs` can be read into appropriate functions in chef.
-They are converted into `byteArray`s.
+They are converted into `ArrayBuffer`s.

 JavaScript objects are accepted as input to operations that expect JSON, for example, `JSONBeautify`.